by anthony on 07/26/12 at 2:30 pm

 Use purple and red on your site if you want to reassure users of a cause you’re fighting for.

 Rarely do websites want their users to feel fear.
-Avoid using this color combination unless you want to scare your users.
+Avoid this color combination unless you want to scare your users.